 This is my last recipe in the series that I’ve been doing with Pillsbury and this time I wanted to tackle the crust itself.
 I mean let’s face it – that naked edge of crust that you hold your slice by is pretty boring.
 It’s no wonder that generations of kids have left them behind or that pizza companies are always coming up with new gimmicks like stuffing it full of cheese or turning it into garlic knots.
 I decided to spice mine up with pesto.
-I covered the raw dough with a thin layer of basil-y pesto before par-baking it, then topped it as usual.
 It was super simple, but really perked the pizza up and made sure there was tons of flavor in every bite.

 I’m not usually a fan of almonds (or walnuts) but I’ve been sneaking handfulls of these sweet and spicy almonds all weekend.
 They’re totally addictive!
 The almonds are coated with a thick, crunch layer of caramelized brown sugar and cinnamon, with a hint of spicy cayenne – so, so, so good.
 They’re also ridiculously easy to make… which could be dangerous!

 So… winter’s here, huh?
 When I went out to my car yesterday morning, it was 3 degrees.
 Three!
 And that was before the windchill.
 Unacceptable.